Argentina's Fernandez weakened by vote but still in charge

 Argentina's international bonds were at more than 1,000 basis points on Monday, according to JP Morgan's benchmark Emerging Markets Bond Index Plus, while the index as a whole was at 331 basis points.
 Higher spreads reflect higher perceived risk of default as compared with safe-haven U.S. Treasury paper.

-The feisty president showed flexibility in negotiating a recent billion-dollar deal with Chevron (CVX.N), in which the U.S. oil giant was granted exceptions to foreign exchange, export and tax rules to develop Argentina's vast shale oil resources.
+The feisty president showed flexibility in negotiating a recent billion-dollar deal with Chevron, in which the U.S. oil giant was granted exceptions to foreign exchange, export and tax rules to develop Argentina's vast shale oil resources.

-"You can look at this deal from a political perspective and say that, moving forward, she could move toward the center rather than acting like a cornered animal," Kleiman said.
+"You can look at this deal from a political perspective and say that, moving forward, she could move toward the centre rather than acting like a cornered animal," Kleiman said.

 Argentina's economy is expected to grow by about 5 percent this year despite looming fiscal troubles.